 A durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.

-Health Care Power of Attorney
+Healthcare Power of Attorney

 Limited Power of Attorney

-- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the grantor decides).
+- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as conduct real estate transactions (depending on what the principal decides).
 Just like a general power of attorney, the authority terminates if the principal dies, becomes incapaciated, or revokes the document.
 It also terminates after its purpose is fulfilled.

 Minor Child Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their minor child to a temporary guardian in the case that the parent may not be present during a medical emergency.
+A minor child power of attorney allows a parent or guardian to grant decision-making rights over their minor child to a temporary guardian in the instance that the parent or guardian may not be present during a medical emergency.